Gorges du Tarn Cycling Tour

 Millau, Gorges du Tarn, Causses.

 To keep these bike-tours as a light version you'll be cycling down in the canyons and the valleys.
-When cycling up the plateau an active or even sporting tour can be made with daily distances from 60 to 90 kms and with 1 to 4 climbs of 400 m per day (rise increase of 7-9 degree, 400m. altitude difference, climbs of 4 - 7 kms long).
+When cycling up the plateau an Moderate or even Challenging tour can be made with daily distances from 60 to 90 kms and with 1 to 4 climbs of 400 m per day (rise increase of 7-9 degree, 400m. altitude difference, climbs of 4 - 7 kms long).

 The scenery in the Gorges is rather spectacular.
 See here for some Pictures of the Gorges du Tarn.

 East of Millau the Tarn river and its tributaries carved out 4 canyon like Gorges: Gorges de la Dourbie, Gorges de la Jonte, Gorges du Trèvezel and the most famous of all the Gorges du Tarn.
 These Gorges are at the heart of the most spectacular walking area of the Grands Causses Natural Parc.